-- Notify the Campus ADA Compliance Coordinator in writing of the type of accommodation needed, the date needed, documentation of the nature and extent of the disability, and of the need for the accommodation or auxiliary aid.
+- 1. Notify the Campus ADA Compliance Coordinator in writing of the type of accommodation needed, the date needed, documentation of the nature and extent of the disability, and of the need for the accommodation or auxiliary aid.
 Ideally, the request should be made at least four weeks in advance of the date the accommodation is needed.
 You may contact the Campus ADA Compliance Coordinator by email or telephone. - 2.
 The Campus ADA Compliance Coordinator will respond within two weeks of receiving the request. - 3.
 The Campus ADA Compliance Coordinator for the Salem Campus is identified below:

-Fallyn McCarty, BA, Student Success Leader
+Angela Simpson, BS, Student Success Coordinator

-(503) 363.9001 | fmccarty@iot.edu
+(503) 363.9001 | asimpson@iot.edu